mneetika/mneetika.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently working at Amazon, London as a Software Developement Engineer.
+I am currently working at Meta, London as a iOS Software Developement Engineer.

 I completed my Master of Science by Research from the [Department of Computer Science and Engineering](https://www.cse.iitk.ac.in/){:target="\_blank"}, at [Indian Institute of Technology Kanpur](http://www.iitk.ac.in/){:target="\_blank"}, under the supervision of [Prof. Indranil Saha](https://www.cse.iitk.ac.in/users/isaha/){:target="\_blank"}.
 I have completed my Bachelor of Technology from Kamla Nehru Institute of Technology, Sultanpur in Computer Science and Engineering.